 Training a dog to do what you like is as easy as this:

 - Reward what you like and ignore what you don't.
 Dogs are pragmatic.
 They don't do things that they don't find rewarding.
 Now, there are some things that are self-rewarding, like chasing a chicken, and ignoring that activity will get your chicken killed.
-Correcting that behavior takes more advanced training (use the contact form to get hold of me to discuss this problem if you have it).
-But, in general, you get what you reward.
+Correcting that behavior takes more advanced training, so that is the time to seek out a professional trainer.
+However, most of the time, you get what you reward.